blurrycontour/zuul-gerrit/doc/source/reference/tenants.rst

       <config-project>` in this tenant.
 The jobs in a config project
-      are trusted, which means they run with extra privileges, do not have their configuration dynamically loaded for proposed changes, and Zuul config files are only searched for in the ``master`` branch.
+      are trusted, which means they run with extra privileges, do not have their configuration dynamically loaded for proposed changes.
+If there is more than one branch Zuul config files are only searched for in the ``master`` branch.

       The items in the list follow the same format described in **untrusted-projects**.